intersect-tsc/gov.tools.proposal.2025/QuestionsAndAnswers.md

 The TSC views proper management of risk as being essential to the delivery of all funded work.
 It has identified a number of systemic risks and will update the proposal at a future date with a full risk analysis, including specific mitigations.
 Each funded work item is expected to address technical risks in a sensible and consistent way.

+### How does this proposal differ from the budget that was submitted by the TSC to Intersect

+The main difference is that this proposal is restricted to 12 months starting in June 2025.
+The actual proposal is, of course, also much more detailed.

+### What is the TSC position on Value for Money

+The TSC will use its knowledge and experience to obtain good value for money for any work that it oversees.
+The TSC's position is that the lowest bid only reflects the best value for money if the best developer team is being employed.